agateau/blog/projects/colibri/index.md

 They also do not stack on top of each others: if multiple notifications happen, they will be shown one at a time.

+Note: I have no plan for now to port Colibri to KDE Plasma 5.

 ## Dependencies